Instruction for authors

 - Accepted with major changes;

-Afterwards, the authors send a revised version with a detailed response to reviewer’s comments.
+Afterwards, authors send a revised version with a detailed response to reviewer’s comments.
 The latter approves or not these changes.

 Once accepted by the Editorial Board, the manuscript will be sent to the production.
-EDP Sciences should receive for each figure the "native" electronic files (one file per figure), using one of the following formats: eps (preferably), tiff, bmp or jpeg.
+EDP Sciences should receive for each figure the "native" electronic files (one file per figure), in one of the following formats: eps (preferably), tiff, bmp or jpeg.
 Files should have a resolution of at least 300 dpi; colour figures should be registered in CMYK.

-In French and in English (about 200 words each), each one in a single paragraph, they present the content and the original data supplied, the main conclusions and any interesting results, structured according the following format: Introduction, Objectives, Methods, Results, Discussion, Conclusion (articles reporting original quantitative and qualitative researches, review articles) or Introduction, Objectives, Contributions/description, Conclusion (descriptions of educational practices and evaluated experiences, papers which develop theories, debates, critical analysis of specific policies and practices).
+In French and in English (about 200 words each), each one in a single paragraph, they present the content and the original data supplied, the main conclusions and any interesting results, structured according to the following format: Introduction, Objectives, Methods, Results, Discussion, Conclusion (articles reporting original quantitative and qualitative researches, review articles) or Introduction, Objectives, Contributions/description, Conclusion (descriptions of educational practices and evaluated experiences, papers which develop theories, debates, critical analysis of specific policies and practices).